-Wages, some entitlements and wage progression are managed by the Fair Work Ombudsman who can be contacted on 13 13 94.
+Wages, some entitlements and wage progression are managed by the Fair Work Ombudsman (FWO) who can be contacted on 13 13 94.

 Employers are responsible for ensuring apprentices and trainees are paid correctly in accordance with the relevant award and the most up-to-date changes.
 Employers should take into account any award clauses relating to competency-based training and conditions of progression.